Frequently Asked Questions

 - If a process is naturally non-linear and varies by deal type, urgency, customer tier, claim type, or exception path, Graphio can represent it as Rules of Success - a measurable definition of what strong execution looks like even when the path is not identical every time.

-- B2B SaaS: revenue leakage, deal slippage, slower onboarding, renewal risk, and churn at handoffs
+- B2B SaaS: deal slippage, onboarding delays, renewal risk, and churn

-- Banking and insurance: missed deadlines, control failures, operational bottlenecks, and optional compliance monitoring needs across systems
+- Banking and insurance: missed deadlines, operational bottlenecks, broken controls, and compliance exposure across multiple systems

-- AI-agent deployments: agents acting without a validated workflow map, which creates drift and unpredictable outcomes at scale
+- AI-agent deployments: agents acting without a validated map, which leads to drift, weak routing, and unpredictable outcomes at scale

 Graphio is built for leaders who are accountable when execution breaks between teams.